PhilippeSimier/SenseHat/Projects/Readme.md

 # pixelBlink

 # Description
-**pixelBlink** is an application that runs 64 containers of the PixelBlink application.
-Each PixelBlink container is focused on blinking 1 pixel on the 8x8 display matrix on the SenseHat.
+**pixelBlink** is an application that blinks 1 pixel of the SensHat's 64 pixels with a random color

-# Dependencies
-**pixelBlink** requires that the pixelBlink application is in the location defined by the CHILDCONTAINERNAME #defined statement in SparkelContainer.cpp

 **Compilation** : pixelBlink application
 ```bash